 The small and large intestines are a vital part of the human digestive system.
 The length of the small intestine is roughly 9–16 feet (ft), while the large intestine is shorter, measuring about 5 ft long.

 The intestines sit in the abdomen and absorb nutrients, vitamins, and water.
-They form part of the gastrointestinal (GI) tract and the latter section of the digestive system.
-Together, the intestines run from the end of the stomach to the anus.
+They form part of the

 While the intestines can fit inside the abdomen, they are much longer than many people may realize.
 The exact length of the intestines can also vary from person to person.

 The study authors emphasize that measurements of intestinal length are rare.
 For this reason, there is no scientific evidence that intestinal size or length correlates with health or affects how well digestion works.

 In this article, we discuss what the research says about the length of the small and large intestines.

 The small intestine consists of three distinct parts: